-I tested this Keto Brownies recipe more than a dozen times.
+I tested this sugar-free Keto Brownies recipe more than a dozen times.
 During the process of perfecting it, I noticed that erythritol bakes differently than other sweeteners such as honey or maple syrup.
-While those sweeteners caramelize, erythritol does not do so during baking, and so I found that the brownies were just a tad jiggly when I took them out of the oven.
+While those sweeteners caramelize, erythritol does not during baking.
+I found that the brownies were just a tad jiggly when I took them out of the oven.
 They set up beautifully once cooled for a full hour!

 The good news is that my taste testers loved these fudgey brownies, and none of them are on any diet at all!
-I haven’t tried making these brownies with an alternative sweetener as I don’t often eat sweets anymore, so I’m not sure if it will work without the erythritol.
+I haven’t tried making this sugar-free recipe with an alternative sweetener as I don’t often eat sweets anymore, so I’m not sure if it will work without the erythritol.
 If you experiment please leave a comment and let us know how it goes!
 I did make these Keto Brownies with butter instead of coconut oil once and the results were just as amazing.

 Here are some of the keto diet recipes that I can eat, and that I think you’ll love too!